ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 ### Core Components

-**Portal Website:**
+**Portal website:**
-- The Hugo frontend and JavaScript-based dynamic rendering are encapsulated into a single delivery unit that presents content to users via static builds and runtime data loading.
+- The static site generator we currently use, Hugo, is augmented with JavaScript code to add dynamic capabilities.
+Everything is encapsulated into a single delivery unit.

 **Supporting Services:**
-- BlobServer: Stores and serves raw and processed data
+- **Blobserver:** Stores and serves raw and processed data.
-- Form Manager: Handles user-submitted forms
+- **Form Manager:** Handles user-submitted forms.
-- DC-Dynamic: Orchestrates scheduled job execution
+- **DC-Dynamic:** Orchestrates scheduled job execution.
-- Pathogens Portal Visualisations: Python scripts that process data and generate visualisations that are typically displayed on dashboards
+- **Pathogens Portal Visualisations:** Python scripts that process data and generate visualisations that are typically displayed on dashboards.

 ### Component Interactions & Information Flow